theresalca/Module-2-draft/docs/week1-exploratory.md

     - the direction the ramp is tilted
     - the orientation of the block

-If any of these factrors affect the measurement, which ones are most significant?
+If any of these factors affect the measurement, which ones are most significant?

 *Note: If we didn't already have a hypothesis in mind, we could use this exploration to help generate a hypothesis.
 If you have an idea that comes out of your exploration, be sure to share it [here on Piazza](https://piazza.com/class/kdyuyniyaz052s?cid=7)!*